AIByJohannes/elitelm/docs/NPU_GUIDE.md

 1.  **Hardware**: A PC with a Snapdragon X Elite or Snapdragon X Plus chip.
 2.  **Python**: Python 3.11.
-3.  **QNN SDK**: Download and extract the Qualcomm AI Engine Direct SDK (QNN SDK).
+3.  **QNN SDK**: Download and extract the [Qualcomm AI Engine Direct SDK](https://www.qualcomm.com/developer/software/qualcomm-ai-engine-direct-sdk) to the `qairt/` directory.
 You will need the path to the SDK directory.
 4.  **Python Packages**:
     ```bash
     pip install onnxruntime-genai onnxruntime-qnn